tardigrade1001/node-doubleclick-actions/README.md

 ## License

-This project is licensed under the **GNU General Public License v3.0 (GPL-3.0)**.
+This project is licensed under the **MIT License**.

 You are free to:
 - Use
 - Modify
-- Redistribute
+- Distribute

-Under the terms of the GPL-3.0 license.
+- Include in commercial or non-commercial projects

+With minimal restrictions.
+See the `LICENSE` file for full details.

 ---